 Let’s start with the obvious, shall we?
 The Apple iPad has been out long before any of the competition hit the market, so it’s already had a head start.
 This also poses a problem, though, as the hardware may seem a little limited compared to some of the other models which have been announced.
 Despite the 1GHz A4 processor in the device, it only packs 256MB RAM, half of what is currently in the iPhone 4.

-If you’re looking at the possibility of buying yourself an Apple iPad, you may want to hold of until the second generation is released if you aren’t desperate for it straight away.
-The new model will undoubtedly see a front facing camera for FaceTime calling, and possibly a higher pixel density – retina display anyone?
+If you’re looking at the possibility of buying yourself an Apple iPad, you may want to hold off until the second generation is released if you aren’t desperate for it straight away.
+The new model will undoubtedly see a front-facing camera for FaceTime calling, and possibly a higher pixel density – retina display anyone?

 Samsung Galaxy Tab

-The Galaxy Tab on the other hand runs Android 2.2, and has a 1024 x 600 7″ display too, resulting in a nicer pixel density level than the iPad.
+The Galaxy Tab, on the other hand, runs Android 2.2, and has a 1024 x 600 7″ display too, resulting in a nicer pixel density level than the iPad.
 The only problem with the Galaxy Tab is the software – Android isn’t tailored for tablets, it’s tailored for phones.
-If Google make sure that Gingerbread (Android 3.0) is more suited for the big screen, then I’ll listen, but until then the software just doesn’t do it for me.
+If Google makes sure that Gingerbread (Android 3.0) is more suited for the big screen, then I’ll listen, but until then the software just doesn’t do it for me.
 Also, with a base price significantly higher than the iPad, it has a lot to prove!